DanielLoney/auto-rap-highlighter/README.md

 $ sudo python setup.py install (from the g2p-seq2seq directory)
 ```
 ## Running the Rhyming Dictionary
+This section is based on the README from the cmusphinx/g2p-seq2seq repository
 First run the pythonenv
 ```
 $ pipenv shell